ClinicOS-AI/integration-guide/README.md

 3. **Boilerplate for Creating Buttons to Open Modals (for React App):**
-   Use this boilerplate code in your React component to create buttons that open respective modals.
+   Use this boilerplate code in your React component to create buttons that open respective modals:
    ```JSX
     import React from "react";